How To Become Famous on YouTube

 Let’s get straight to the action, shall we?

 Your success and subscribers rate are closely related with how good your page looks.
 Make it memorable.
 Make it irresistible.
 Make it so attractive that users would instantly want to buy you lunch.

 Create a catchy cover

-Does your cover image grabs the users?
+- Does your cover image grab the users?

 Let people know more about you